 Finally I would like to thank my parents for their understanding of my long absence from the family and foreseeing decision to support my academic education abroad.
 Last but not least, I'm very blessed by the fact that I have married my wife Aycan.
-Thank you for sharing the stress and my temper and the wonderful time.
+Thank you for sharing my stressful moments and your encouraging support.